Does your jaw feel sore in the morning? Do you experience jaw clicking or popping?

-When the TMJ and/or the teeth don’t make proper contact, it creates instability in the jaws and mouth.
-This often leads to pressure and pain in the neck, face or mouth.
+When the Temporomandibular Joint (TMJ) is out of normal position or if the teeth don’t make proper contact, instability can occur in your jaw and mouth.
+This often leads to pressure and pain in the neck, face, or mouth.
 Occlusal therapy and TMJ treatment are methods of restoring balance to eliminate stress and bring the masticatory system back into harmony.

-Dr. Roy Eskow and Dr. Adam Eskow are experienced in the diagnosis and treatment of TMJ disorders and myofascial pain syndrome.
-We utilize advanced technology including the iCAT cone beam imaging system to take 3D scans of the head, jaws and mouth.
-These scans allow Dr. Eskow to get a precise look at the relationship between these structures and identify potential problems.
+The dentists of Bethesda Dental Implant Center are experienced in the diagnosis and treatment of TMJ disorders and Myofascial Pain Syndrome.
+When necessary, advanced technology including the i-CAT cone beam imaging system is utilized to take 3-D scans of the head, jaws, and mouth.
+These scans provide additional information which allows your dentist to better identify and diagnose potential problems.

-TMJ stands for temporomandibular joint, which is the joint that connects the upper and lower jaw.
+TMJ stands for temporomandibular joint, which are the joints that connect the upper and lower jaws.
 TMJ is also widely used to describe a complex group of disorders that are characterized by pain and limited mobility in the temporomandibular joint (TMJ) and surrounding tissue.

 Patients with TMJ Disorders (TMD) often exhibit signs and symptoms very different from one another, which makes diagnosing TMD a challenge.
 Some of the more common signs of TMJ dysfunction are:

 - Popping, clicking, or grating of the jaw (TMJ joint)

 - “Locked” jaw and/or limited mobility in the jaw joint